 Unless otherwise expressly provided, any document, notice or other communication to be given to or made by any person pursuant to or in accordance with the Modification Rules shall be made in accordance with Part K. Unless the iGT UNC Modification Panel determines otherwise, it is agreed that documents, notices or other communications made under the Modification Rules may be submitted by electronic mail.

-Notwithstanding any time periods specified in these Modification Rules in respect of any Modification Proposal, Third Party Modification Proposal or Review Proposal the iGT UNC Modification Panel may, from time to time, determine to shorten or lengthen the time period within which any (or all) of the procedures under the Modification Rules are to be undertaken.
+Notwithstanding any time periods specified in these Modification Rules in respect of any Modification Proposal, Third Party Modification Proposal or Review Proposal the iGT UNC Modification Panel may subject to Clause 28.6, from time to time, determine to shorten or lengthen the time period within which any (or all) of the procedures under the Modification Rules are to be undertaken.
 If the iGT UNC Modification Panel shall so determine, the iGT UNC Operators shall, so far as consistent with the Modification Rules and the Gas Transporter’s Licence, do all acts and things which the Modification Rules specify as acts and things to be done by the iGT UNC Operators within such shorter or longer period of time so as to give effect to such determination.

+Notwithstanding any time periods specified in these Modification Rules, in respect of any Modification Proposal which the Authority reasonably considers is necessary to comply with or implement the Regulation and/or any relevant legally binding decisions of the European Commission and/or the Agency for the Cooperation of Energy Regulators, the Authority may, by direction in writing to a iGT UNC Operator, specify and/or amend the timetable to apply to each stage of such Modification Proposal and/or the implementation date of such Modification Proposal.

+Where the Authority makes a direction referred to in Clause 28.6 and such direction specifies:

+a timetable in respect of all of the steps specified in these Rules as applying to such Modification Proposal, the Modification Proposal shall progress in accordance with the timetable specified in such direction (and not the timetable set out in these Rules);

+a timetable in respect of some (but not all) of the steps specified in these Rules as applying to such Modification Proposal (and does not direct that the steps in respect of which no timetable is directed are not to apply to such Modification Proposal), then such Modification Proposal shall proceed on the basis of the timetable specified in the direction (in respect of the steps specified in the direction) and the timetable set out in these Rules (in respect of all other steps specified in these Rules as applying to such Modification Proposal);

+an implementation date in respect of such Modification Proposal but specifies no timetable to apply to such Modification Proposal in relation to these Rules, then the Transporter to whom the direction is made by the Authority shall notify the Secretary of the timetable that the Transporter reasonably believes ought to apply to such Modification Proposal in order to achieve the directed implementation date, and such notified timetable shall apply for the purposes of these Rules in relation to such Modification Proposal.

+28.8 Until such time as the Authority makes a direction referred to in Clause 28.6 the Modification Proposal shall proceed in accordance with the Modification Rules.

 Any person who provides any information for the purposes of or pursuant to the Modification Rules may require that such information may only be made available subject to such confidentiality undertakings as such person may require.